bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 A call is then made to OCM to delete it.
 Once the cluster has been completely removed from OCM, `clusterA`'s external dependencies are then removed.
-In this step, we are removing the keycloak client created for this cluster's IDP along with removing the kas-fleetshard-operator service account.
+In this step, we are removing the keycloak client created for this cluster's IDP along with removing the fleetshard-operator service account.
 At the end, `clusterA` is then *soft deleted* from from the database.

 ## OSD Cluster Scale-Up criteria and value calculation

-The cluster reconciler periodically evaluates the state of all data plane clusters stored in the KAS Fleet Manager database.
+The cluster reconciler periodically evaluates the state of all data plane clusters stored in the Fleet Manager database.

-KAS Fleet Manager will evaluate each defined provider's regions.
+Fleet Manager will evaluate each defined provider's regions.
 For each region it will create a new OSD cluster in it (a scale-up will be triggered at OSD cluster level) if all the following conditions are true:
 * All of the clusters in provider's region are in state `full` or `failed`